jdx/gh/README.md

 local box.
 It will `cd` into project directories quickly and clone repos that do not exist.

-Here is a demo of me moving around various projects:
+Here is a demo of me moving around various projects

 ![demo](g.gif)

 Usage
 =====

-Go to `~/src/github.com/dickeyxxx`:
+Go to `~/src/github.com/dickeyxxx`

 ```
 g
 ```

-Go to `~/src/github.com/dickeyxxx/myrepo`:
+Go to `~/src/github.com/dickeyxxx/myrepo`

 ```
 g myrepo
 ```

-Go to `~/src/github.com/otheruser/repo`:
+Go to `~/src/github.com/otheruser/repo`

 ```
 g otheruser repo